How Much Do Online Colleges Cost?

-If you’re wondering how much online college costs, you’re not alone.
+If you’re wondering how much online colleges cost, you’re not alone.
 The COVID-19 pandemic greatly accelerated the progress of online learning, and many students are exploring online options.
 Now that everyone has seen the feasibility of online courses, it makes sense that they would continue to pursue them.

 In fact, a recent survey found that 73% of students would prefer to take at least some of their college courses in a fully online format going forward.
 It’s also true that online courses offer a host of benefits: they cost much less than their in-person counterparts and allow students greater freedom and flexibility.
 Let’s compare the up-front and hidden costs of online and in-person colleges.